projectcontour/contour/design/gateway-apis-implementation.md

 The cluster operator and application developer are basically the same as Contour's Cluster Administrator and Application Developer personas, which will be important for this design.

-In terms of the APIs themsleves, the Gateway API has 3 primary API resources (taken from the gateway-apis docs site):
+In terms of the APIs themselves, the Gateway API has 3 primary API resources (taken from the gateway-apis docs site):

 - GatewayClass defines a set of gateways with a common configuration and behavior.
 - Gateway requests a point where traffic can be translated to Services within the cluster, using an internal Listener construct.